Federalist No. 47: Summary

 From this analysis, Madison showed how each branch is interconnected with one another.
 Madison also inferred that when Montesquieu wrote, "There can be no liberty where the legislative and executive powers are united in the same person, or body of magistrates… if the power of judging be not separated from the legislative and executive powers" he did not mean there was to be no "partial agency."
 The idea that each branch would stand alone to solely deal with its responsibilities is one that Madison believed to be impractical and non-beneficial, which is supported by his findings.

 After the American Revolution, many Americans were wary of a too-powerful government.
 To avoid dictatorship, separation of powers was instilled in the political system.
 "Diversifying the voices heard in government not only helps to prevent one point of view from becoming too strong, but also promotes the affirmative goal of democratizing governmental decision-making."

 Madison took a different perspective regarding separation of powers at this point in the paper and considers them as more a system of "checks and balances" as he addresses the states' constitutions.
 Madison wrote there was "not a single instance in which the several departments of power have been kept absolutely separate and distinct" when he examined each constitution.
 Madison made a few exceptions when reviewing each state in No. 47.
 Massachusetts's constitution agreed with Montesquieu on the separation of powers as it did not state a clear disconnect between the three branches but contained partial agencies.
 New York's had no declaration on the subject even though they did not have total separation either.
 Madison overlooked Rhode Island and Connecticut when discussing the constitutions but reasoned that it was due to their constitution's installment before the revolution.
 For all the remaining states (New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, and Georgia), their constitutions were contradictory about separation of powers.
 Each state had a similar thesis on the topic, such as New Hampshire's, which stated "Powers ought to be kept as separate from, and independent of, each other as the nature of a free government will admit."
 However, each state's legislature appointed its executive, each state's legislature had impeachment authority and appointed the judiciary members, except for Maryland's in which the executive appointed the judiciary.

-The use of the Montesquieu maxim in 1776 is perplexing due to the great discrepancy between the affirmations of the need to separate the several government departments and the actual political practice the state governments followed.
-Madison believed that the fundamental principle of their constitutions was violated, and wished not to be seen as disapproving the states' governments, but wanted to shine light upon the inconsistency taking place, and the unjustified scrutiny upon the new constitution.
+The use of the Montesquieu maxim in 1776 calls into question the discrepancy between the affirmations of the need to separate the several government departments and the actual political practice the state governments followed.
+Madison believed that the fundamental principle of their constitutions was violated, and wished not to be seen as disapproving the states' governments, but wanted to draw attention to the inconsistency taking place, and the unjustified scrutiny upon the new constitution.